clvarley/cache/README.md

 echo $value; // Data to be cached!
 ```

+This creates a new cache (rooted in the `path/to/cache/dir` directory) and sets
+a value with the key `test`.

 Cache values can be of almost any type, not just strings.
 You can cache strings,
 ints, floats, arrays and objects.
 (Caveat: the only exceptions are resource
 types as they cannot be serialized)